 Pam: Good evening and welcome to another Liberty IT event.
 I’m Pam Halle the head of marketing for Liberty IT, and this evening Craig Saphin our head of strategy and operations will host four of the most inspirational subject matter experts from the world of payments.
-The payments landscape is evolving at lightning speed with the emergence of near immediate digital payments and so much more.
+The payments landscape is evolving at lightning speed with the emergence of near-immediate digital payments and so much more.
 There’s so much technological advancement.
 There is talk about the future and what’s next in payments.
 So, today we bring you an insightful conversation on the latest trend and what the future looks like for payments in Australia.
 As we listen to our expert panel, please feel free to type your questions on the zoom Q&A. We will take as many of those as possible at the end.

-Just a reminder, we are not FST media and we are not Sibos.
+Just a reminder, we are not FST media, and we are not Sibos.
 Liberty does not accept any sponsorship for these events, we’re not promoting any particular products or clients of ours.
 Being part of the IT ecosystem in Australia we run these events in the best interest of improving our industry and helping our audience to learn something new and ultimately helping deliver valuable and straightforward technology to the end-user.

 The Mesopotamian shekel is the first known form of currency and emerged nearly 5,000 years ago.
 Later in history, the earliest known mints date to 650 B.C. in Asia Minor, where the elites of Lydia and Ionia used stamped silver and gold coins to pay armies.

-In May 2018, a gimmick attempt was staged in New York city where a number of rented Lamborghinis lined up to promote the easy and fast wealth resulting from investing in Bitcoin.
+In May 2018, a gimmick attempt was staged in New York City where a number of rented Lamborghinis lined up to promote the easy and fast wealth resulting from investing in Bitcoin.

 On behalf of Liberty, I’m delighted to host four of Australia’s experts whose names are synonymous with Payments.

-Good evening Nikesh and welcome.
+Good evening Nikesh, and welcome.

-We also welcome Phillip Finnegan who has had a stellar career holding multiple roles in major payments companies such as ACI & FIS.
+We also welcome Phillip Finnegan, who has had a stellar career holding multiple roles in major payments companies such as ACI & FIS.
 He is a former Managing Director at Temenos.
-Currently Phillip is with Layby as the Chief Operations Officer.
+Currently, Phillip is with Layby as the Chief Operations Officer.
 Phillip is considered one of the finest Payment subject matter experts gaining vast experience from implementations of Open Payment Frameworks at Australia’s top-tier Banks.
 Phillip is an avid road cyclist; an extracurricular activity that has taken the corporate world by storm in recent years.
-It’s a pleasure to host you this evening Phillip
+It’s a pleasure to host you this evening, Phillip

-Phillip: Good evening Craig, thank you
+Phillip: Good evening, Craig.
+Thank you

 Craig: We also welcome Barakat Elayyan, the Australian Sales Director for payments and banking at FIS.
 Barakat is a former executive with NCR and has worked in most continents with a specialisation in payments.
 After FIS’ acquisition of Worldpay for $35 billion in 2019, FIS became the largest processing and payments company globally.
 Annually, FIS facilitates the movement of roughly $9 trillion through the processing of approximately 75 billion transactions in service to more than 20,000 clients around the globe annually.
 Coincidently, Liberty people have worked on two of FIS’ most major local implementations at 2 of the big 4 Banks in Australia.
 Barakat loves sport and is passionate about Formula 1.
 Thank you for joining us this afternoon, Barakat

-Barakat: thank you Craig
+Barakat: thank you, Craig

 Craig: We also welcome Chris Hill.
 Chris is the Pacific head of sales for payments and banking at ACI Worldwide.
 ACI Worldwide is a payment systems company headquartered in Miami, Florida.
 It develops software focusing on facilitating real-time electronic payments.
-In fact, ACI Worldwide software is used by: 19 of the 20 of the top banks worldwide, 80,000 merchants directly and through PSPs.
+In fact, ACI Worldwide software is used by: 19 of the 20 of top banks worldwide, and 80,000 merchants directly and through PSPs.
 The ACI solution processes 225+ billion consumer transactions per year.
-Chris was formerly Sales Director at innovo, regional sales director at Mulesoft, a Sales Executive at HP and also Oracle.
+Chris was formerly Sales Director at Innova, regional sales director at Mulesoft, and a Sales Executive at HP and also Oracle.
 He is a seasoned Payments Industry professional.
-Chris is an avid surfer, a member of Surf Patrol NSW for 9 years in Cronulla and he’s awarded a Bronze Medallion
+Chris is an avid surfer, a member of Surf Patrol NSW for 9 years in Cronulla, and he’s awarded a Bronze Medallion

 Thank you for joining us tonight Chris